MIT-LCP/mimic-code-paper/main.md

 Material and Methods
 ====================

+The MIMIC code repository is available online \[?\] and is open source.
+Code is available as ISO standard structured query language (SQL) scripts tested with PostgreSQL 9.5.1, Python v2.7.12 scripts, or R v3.2.3 scripts.
+Scripts are modified to allow an individual who has been granted access to the MIMIC database to generate a number of "views" of the data, with each view being an extraction from the raw data.
+Each script is associated with an automatically generated unique commit hash that acts as an identifier for the code.
+Publications that use the code repository can further cite the commit hash, allowing other researchers to download a copy of the code used regardless of any modifications since.
+All code follows the principles of good scientific programming as outlined by Wilson et al \[Ref: G Wilson paper\], including incremental development with a distributed version control system, unit tests, and a public issue tracker.
+The repository was tested on MIMIC-III v1.4 at the time of this publication.

+A prerequisite for using much of the code in the MIMIC code repository is access to the MIMIC-III data in a relational database.
+The MIMIC code repository further provides scripts for building said database using a variety of database management systems including PostgreSQL, MySQL, Oracle, and MonetDB.

 <!--
 Within the Materials and Methods and/or figure legends, we encourage authors to provide complete information about their experiments, analyses, or data collection to ensure that readers can easily understand what was measured and analysed, and can accurately perform the relevant protocols.